aoxborrow/fvang/README.md

 #### Features
 - self-contained, installs Ansible within the VM
+- playbooks for development and production
 - easy to add more Ansible roles
 - activates virtualenv on login
 - installs packages from `requirements.txt`
-- starter playbooks for development and production
 - develop with debug server, then test with gunicorn/nginx

 - start gunicorn: `sudo supervisorctl start gunicorn`
 - start nginx: `sudo service nginx start`